Supplies You Will Need

 Tagging Gun.
 Super helpful if you want to use one but not required.
 (Would you like to purchase one?
 Send an email with your address to email@example.com and put "Tagging Gun" in the subject line.
 We will send you a gun and 500 tagging "barbs" for $17.00-we will send you a PayPal invoice)

 Packing Tape.
-Little fingers will be in attendance at the sale and they love to take things apart!
+Little fingers will be in attendance at the sail and they love to take things apart!
 Packing tape works wonders for securing toys, sealing DVD and game cases, and of course, attaching your tags to toys.
 Scotch tape doesn’t stand a chance against a 3 year old!

 Rubber Bands.
 When selling sets and outfits you’ll want to rubber band hangers together.